-- 42. The budget estimates have been prepared following a properly controlled and professionally supported process.
-They have been subject to due consideration and the identifiable risks should be capable of management. - 43.
-Overall, the level of reserves is adequate in relation to the proposed revenue budget and capital programme and the budgets are sustainable.
+- 45. The budget estimates have been prepared following a properly controlled and professionally supported process.
+They have been subject to due consideration and the identifiable risks should be capable of management. - 46.
+Overall, the level of reserves is adequate in relation to the proposed revenue budget and capital programme and the budgets are sustainable although the council now needs to review its medium term financial strategy as government funding continues to remain tight.

-William Jacobs (Head of finance and chief finance officer) 9 February 2017
+William Jacobs (Head of finance and chief finance officer)13 February 2018